kouroshrezaei/JPK-data-analysis-topgraphy/README.md

 After a successful execution of the "FixToZero_PlaneLevel_HeightChannel_BatchProcessing.py" script, all the "JPK" file formats in the current directory is preprocessed and saved in the created "preprocessed" folder as a PNG file format.

 In "Hieght_distribution.py" script computer vision (OpenCV) is used to create a statistical analysis of the measured samples.
-By running the script, user will be asked to provide the threshhold of the maximum Height of the samples (between 0.1 to 0.99) in order to create a mask over the selected regions. selecting lower threshhold means more areas will be selected which might include some unwanted debris in the sample.
+By running the script, user will be asked to provide the threshhold of the maximum Height of the samples (between 0.01 to 0.99) in order to create a mask over the selected regions. selecting lower threshhold means more areas will be selected which might include some unwanted debris in the sample.
-After slecting Height threshhold, user should provide the diameter range of the interested areas (i.e. 20 nm to 500 nm).
+After slecting Height threshhold, user should provide the possible Height range of the interested areas (i.e. 20 nm to 500 nm).
-Based on the inputs, "Diameters_Processed.png" and "Histo_Processed_10.png" will present the diamter and height distribution of the selected areas in all the "JPK" files in the current directory.
+Based on the inputs "Histo_Processed.png" will present the height distribution of the selected areas in all the "JPK" files in the current directory.